FunctionalPartitioning/FunctionalPartitioning/README.md

-# ActivePartitioning
+# FunctionalPartitioning
-The active partitioning approach was developed and tested with Python 3.12.7.
+The functional partitioning approach was developed and tested with Python 3.12.7.